CloudNativeStudyGroup/Linux-Foundation-Coupons/README.md

 ### How to Train Your SysAdmin Discount [ 28th of August ]

 The Linux Foundation has introduced a rather complicated discount structure, which you can view [here](https://tidd.ly/3INefqZ).
 However, in a few specific scenarios, there may be better coupon options available.
 Please refer to [this spreadsheet](https://docs.google.com/spreadsheets/d/14IPXJyCEBJPsK7QiQN4c5JYYLJFt8G4lO-_exrY-IVU/edit?gid=0#gid=0) for the recommended coupons to use.
+For any certification or bundle not mentioned in that document, you can use the generic coupon code KUBEFLEX30.

 ---